What Is HMIS Software?

 A Homeless Management Information System (HMIS) is a coordinated system of computers that enable service, shelter and housing providers in different locations across a continuum (community, county or state) to collect and share information about the homeless individuals and families seeking services within their continuum.

-This system of computers allows users to collect and store information that can be used to enhance service delivery for their consumers as well as generate required reports for different funding sources, including the Annual Progress Report (APR) for HUD.
+This system of computers allows users to collect and store information that can be used to enhance service delivery for their consumers as well as generate required reports for different funding sources, including the Annual Performance Report (APR) for HUD.

 Continuum of Care leaders across the country use case management and administration software to enable them to meet this congressional mandate.
 Our HMIS software is the ideal solution for these homeless services providers in the US.